ibm-cloud-docs/resiliency/cyberresiliency-overview.md

 ![Diagram depicting the scope of cybersecurity and cyber resiliency](images/cyber-resiliency-vs-security.svg "Diagram depicting the scope of cybersecurity and cyber resiliency"){: caption="Diagram depicting scope of cyber security vs cyber resiliency" caption-side="bottom"}

 {{site.data.keyword.cloud_notm}} can host both your production and recovery environments.
-Host the recovery environment for an on-premises or remote production environment or use {{site.data.keyword.cloud_notm}} as a vault to securely store and verify your backup copies of golden images, configuration, and data for recovery.
+Host the recovery environment for an [on-premises](#x4561212){: term}  or remote production environment or use {{site.data.keyword.cloud_notm}} as a vault to securely store and verify your backup copies of golden images, configuration, and data for recovery.

 ## What's the difference between cyber resiliency and disaster recovery?
 {: #cyber-dr-difference}